vectordotdev/timber-io/_docs/elixir/overview.md

 ```

-## Frameworks, 3rd party libraries, and integration

-Out of the box, Timber works with a variety of frameworks and third-party libraries to
-augment your existing logs:

-* Phoenix
-* Plug
-* Ecto
-* A complete list can be found [in the Timber.Integrations module](https://github.com/timberio/timber-elixir/tree/master/lib/timber/integrations)

 ## Contexts

-Timber adds context to each of your log lines.
-Think of this like shared join data for your logs.
+The metadata JSON payload contains a key called `context`.
+Context is shared join data for your
-A great example is the HTTP `request_id`.
-Timber automatically adds this to the context, allowing
+logs.
+A great example is `context.http.request_id`.
+Timber automatically adds this fields, allowing
 you to [trace requests]({% link _docs/app/trace-request.md %}).

 Out of the box, Timber gives you the following contexts: